 - Extensive testing of the site at all stages of the development process, ensuring complete consistency across the following browsers and platforms:

 - PC: Internet Explorer IE6, IE7; Firefox, Netscape, Opera

 - Mac: Firefox, Netscape, Opera, Safari

 - Ensuring that every page and stylesheet had been validated using the W3C Markup Validation Service and that it conformed to HTML 4.01 Transitional requirements

 - Identification of missing templates towards the end of the project, and wireframing, designing and building these, based on the design of the rest of the site.

 The resources site design and build was closely based on the corporate and campaign sites, both in order to maintain a level of consistency across all the NZWood sites, and also because it would enable the technical aspects of the production process (HTML build and CMS programming) to be completed quickly and efficiently.

 This project was an interesting challenge because at the time it was created, the client was still in the process of deciding exactly what the site would include in the way of content.
 For this reason the IA and design was very open-ended, with page layouts that could potentially accommodate a wide range of different types of content.
-By the time the templates were ready to be integrated into the CMS the sitemap had become a little more clearly defined, and together with the CMS programmer I took the responsibility of re-assessing the site and identifying missing templates, which I then designed and built.
+By the time the templates were ready to be integrated into the CMS the sitemap had become a little more clearly defined, and together with Tom St George, my CMS programmer, I took the responsibility of re-assessing the site and identifying missing templates, which I then wireframed, designed and built.

 The homepage and some of the list-type templates such as the species index, vendors and case studies pages were refined and altered to improve functionality in August-September 2008.